 Pianist and conductor Vladimir Feltsman is one of the most versatile and constantly interesting musicians of our time.
 His vast repertoire encompasses music from the Baroque to 21st-century composers.
 He has appeared with all the major American orchestras and on the most prestigious musical stages and festivals worldwide.

-In the 2013-14 season, Mr. Feltsman returns to Singapore where he will appear as piano soloist in the Grieg Concerto with the Singapore Symphony, and also will perform Brahms’ Piano Concerto No. 1 with the Lahti Orchestra in Finland.
-In the U.S. Feltsman will give numerous recitals including the cities of Chicago, Portland, OR, and Kansas City.
 Mr. Feltsman expressed his lifelong devotion to the music of J.S.
-Bach in a cycle of concerts which presented the major clavier works of the composer and spanned four consecutive seasons (1992-1996) at the 92nd Street Y in New York.
+Bach in a cycle of concerts, which presented the major clavier works of the composer and spanned four consecutive seasons (1992-1996) at the 92nd Street Y in New York.
 His more recent project, Masterpieces of the Russian Underground, unfolded a panorama of Russian contemporary music through an unprecedented survey of piano and chamber works by fourteen different composers from Shostakovich to the present day and was presented by the Chamber Music Society of Lincoln Center in January 2003 with great success.
-Mr. Feltsman served as Artistic Director for this project as well as performing in most of the pieces presented during the three concert cycle.
+Mr. Feltsman served as Artistic Director for this project as well as performing in most of the pieces presented during the three concerts cycle.
 The programs included a number of world and North American premieres and were also presented in Portland, Oregon and in Tucson, Arizona at the University of Arizona.
 In the fall of 2006, Mr. Feltsman performed all of the Mozart Piano Sonatas in New York at the Mannes School of Music and NYU’s Tisch Center presented by New School on a specially built replica of the Walter fortepiano.

 Born in Moscow in 1952, Mr. Feltsman debuted with the Moscow Philharmonic at age 11.
 In 1969, he entered the Moscow Tchaikovsky State Conservatory of Music to study piano under the guidance of Professor Jacob Flier.
 He also studied conducting at both the Moscow and Leningrad (now St. Petersburg) Conservatories.
 In 1971, Mr. Feltsman won the Grand Prix at the Marguerite Long International Piano Competition in Paris; extensive touring throughout the former Soviet Union, Europe and Japan followed this.